Part 18: The Smell of Success

 There was a flash of anger in Krugugk's beady yellow eye.
 "You give magic bucket!
 You no take back magic bucket!"

-"Mmm...
-Krugugk like...
-Krugugk much like magic bucket!
+"Krugugk much like magic bucket!
 But Krugugk want more!
 Tell Krugugk how get more!"

 I took one last look at Big Chief Krugugk as I left his tent.
-Krugugk reclined back on that thick pile of furs holding the map I sold him in his big left paw, and with his other hand he concentrated on picking a chunk of raw meat out of his teeth using a long pointy shard of broken monkey bone.
+Krugugk reclined back on that thick pile of furs holding the map I gave him in his left paw, and with his other hand he concentrated on picking a chunk of raw meat out of his teeth using a long, pointy shard of broken monkey bone.